Our Principles

 How the process works

-The Coalition transfers funds to ERRs, who begin implementation immediately
+MASC transfers funds to ERRs, which begin implementation immediately.

 Once activities are completed or modified, ERRs submit financial and narrative reports.

-The LCC and Coalition compile these reports and share a summary with donors.
+The LCC and MASC compile these reports and share a summary with donors.